 Below: Most of the plants in the Upland Garden of Eloise Butler will be in large groups as shown below.

 Notes: Golden Alexander is indigenous to the Garden.
 Eloise Butler noted it in her Garden Log on May 25, 1907.
-It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and is still present.
+Martha Crone planted it in 1946 when she was developing the Upland Garden an sheit listed on her 1951 inventory of plants in the Garden at that time and is still present.
 The plant is native to Minnesota in almost all counties except six in north-central.
 In North America it ranges from the central plains eastward to the coast.
 Z. aurea is one of two Zizia's found in Minnesota, the other being Z. aptera as described above.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.